rintnetwork/front-end/src/content/rey/get-involved/staking-community-grants/index.md

 ## Next steps and support {#next-steps-and-support}

-For any general support questions about your submission, please email [rnt+staking@ethereum.org](mailto:rnt+medalla@ethereum.org).
+For any general support questions about your submission, please email [rey+staking@ethereum.org](mailto:rey+medalla@ethereum.org).

-For technical questions about rnt staking, ideas or direction for proposals, and all things rnt, we invite you to head over to the community-driven [rntstaker Discord](https://invite.gg/rntstaker).
+For technical questions about rey staking, ideas or direction for proposals, and all things rey, we invite you to head over to the community-driven [reystaker Discord](https://invite.gg/reystaker).

 ## Frequently asked questions {#faq}

 <ExpandableCard
 contentPreview="Anybody!"
-title="Who can submit proposals for rnt Staking Community Grants?">
+title="Who can submit proposals for rey Staking Community Grants?">

    <p>Feel free to submit as teams or individuals.</p>